Slavery at American colleges and universities: Harvard Law School

 Isaac Royall Jr. was a wealthy merchant who donated land and funds to the university.
 He also funded the first professorship in law.
-The Royalls were so involved in the slave trade that “the labor of slaves underwrote the teaching of law in Cambridge.”
+The Royalls were so involved in the slave trade that "the labor of slaves underwrote the teaching of law in Cambridge."
 The Royall's legacy at Harvard is lasting: Harvard Law School adopted the family's crest as a part of its own.
 That crest features a blue background with three bushels of wheat.
 Until recently this connection was unknown to many.
 After it was revealed that Harvard Law had historic ties to slavery, Dean Martha L. Minow began telling incoming law students about the school's past.
 The law school retired the seal in 2016 and in 2019 announced the formation of a working group to design a new one.
 In August 2021, the school unveiled a new seal featuring an abstract motif inspired by the architecture of Austin Hall and Hauser Hall.
 In conjunction with the university's release of the Report on Harvard and the Legacy of Slavery in spring of 2022, the Law School announced the permanent retirement of the Royal Chair, which was funded by an original gift from the Royal family, would be retired and never occupied again.

 At the law school's bicentennial in 2017, President Drew Faust, Dean John Manning, and Professor Annette Gordon-Reed unveiled a new commemorative plaque to the slaves who helped build the schools.
-Faust said of the law school, “How fitting that you should begin your bicentennial with this ceremony reminding us that the path toward justice is neither smooth nor straight.
-Let us dedicate ourselves to the clear-eyed view of history that will enable us to build a more just future in honor of the stolen lives we memorialize here.”
+Faust said of the law school, "How fitting that you should begin your bicentennial with this ceremony reminding us that the path toward justice is neither smooth nor straight.
+Let us dedicate ourselves to the clear-eyed view of history that will enable us to build a more just future in honor of the stolen lives we memorialize here."

-2011 Report: Harvard and Slavery – Seeking a Forgotten History

-In 2011, professor Sven Beckert, then graduate student Katherine Stevens, and the students of the Harvard and Slavery Research Seminar published a report about Harvard University and its ties to slavery.
-They were inspired by the work of Ruth Simmons at Brown University and began work in 2007.
-It begins by locating Harvard's ties to slavery in the larger concepts of American slavery, Northern slavery, and Triangular Trade.
-The report notes that, “by the mid-seventeenth century, slaves were part of the fabric of everyday life in colonial Massachusetts.
-They lived and labored in the colony.
-Their owners were often political leaders and heads of prominent families.”
-However unlike the Brown University report it did not make any official recommendations.